 f) Collaboration with the relevant BDT programme, if so requested, to support implementation of the telecommunication/ICT component of e-health projects in developing countries, including advice on best practices on how to train developing countries in the use of the telecommunication/ICT component of e-health projects.

 g) Sharing and dissemination of best practices on e-health applications in developing countries using the ITU/BDT website, in close collaboration with the relevant BDT programme.

+h) Dissemination of advanced information about new e-Health business with new technology (such as big data and AI-deep learning linking with networks)

 4 Timing